darkn3rd/script-tut/csh/README.md

 # Rants From Author

-This language has been frustrating to document, as a quite a bit of documentation out there is incorrect.
-This has caused me more motivation to document C Shell.

 The language itself has posed some quirks that are not some randomly discovered bug, but are the actual behavior.
 Two that I found quite profound.
 Any reserved word that terminates a block, absolutely must be followed by a newline.
 If it is not, weird stuff happens.
 Spaces followed by one of these block terminators, such as ```endif``` or ```end```, will also cause the block to fail.
-Also, found out that when processing input, ```set variable=$<`, only the first word is captured, and a quoted string with spaces causes ```set: Syntax Error.```.
+Also, found out that when processing input, ```set variable=$<```, only the first word is captured, and a quoted string with spaces causes ```set: Syntax Error.```.

 Beyond these quirks, the language is extremely limited.
 Here are a few of the limitations I have found: